jbshin-gemiso/mozilla-hubs-installation-detailed/README_ENG_V2.md

 This document is based on [albirrkarim/mozilla-hubs-installation-detailed](https://github.com/albirrkarim/mozilla-hubs-installation-detailed).

-Tutorial video [youtube video] of the document (https://youtu.be/KH1T9u9DaCo).
+Tutorial video [youtube video](https://youtu.be/KH1T9u9DaCo) of the document .

 However, the tutorial video was written on a MacBook and is based on MacOS.
 So, it is a little different from this document.
 Be careful.